dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1709: Identity includes inherent characteristics like sexuality.
+### T1709: LGBTQ+ individuals have an equal right to identity expression.

 |Support|
 |---|